Kuta was the original ‘go-to’ destination for Australian travellers, with luxury resorts, restaurants, clubs and shopping.

-Aussies loved it and so did the rest of the world who followed in their millions to this new found tropical island paradise.
+Aussies loved it and so did the rest of the world who followed in their millions to this newfound tropical island paradise.
 Kuta was the original gateway to Bali and has up until recently been.

 The appeal of Kuta is fairly easy to spot once your there.
 It’s a hectic, vibrant tourist hub with loads of local vendors selling everything from sarongs, t-shirts and the stock standard Bintang singlets.
 Everywhere you look there is something going on.
 It’s noisy, congested with traffic, people all crowding the beaches, Kartika Mall shopping area and the main street.
-If your into cheap food, grabbing a bargain, lots of souvenir shopping and a bit of drinking while on holiday, then Kuta is perfect.
+If you’re into cheap food, grabbing a bargain, lots of souvenir shopping and a bit of drinking while on holiday, then Kuta is perfect.
 It definitely has it’s own personality, separate from any other place in Bali & appeals to a certain audience.

-If your coming to Bali with kids then they will be busy 24/7.
+If you’re coming to Bali with kids then they will be busy 24/7.
 If they are not splashing around on the beach, then there is always the popular Waterbom Park which is smack bang in the centre of Kuta.
 Taking them out for a meal at night is also really easy as there are literally hundreds of restaurants serving children’s menus.
-You really don’t have to walk far to bump into a family friendly place serving burgers, pizzas and of course the famous Nasi Goreng.
+You really don’t have to walk far to bump into a family-friendly place serving burgers, pizzas and of course the famous Nasi Goreng.

 If you love shopping then Kuta is pure heaven.
 It’s got everything and more.
 Be prepared to spend days walking around the place going from shop to shop snapping up a bargain.
 If you like the mall or shopping centre experience then head off to Lippo mall for an over a load of quality shops with well-known brands and names.
 For convenience, there is the Kuta Beachwalk which has loads of shops, restaurants, fast food outlets as well as a cinema to keep the kids entertained.